-The agreement between CALIPSO PBLH and the four datasets to be evaluated (NARR, MERRA-2, and ERA5 reanalyses as well as the XGB prediction) is strongly dependent on the ranges of PBLH.
-Figure 7 compares the mean bias (MB), MAE, RMSE, and Pearson correlation coefficient (r) between CALIPSO and these datasets with the comparisons split for CALIPSO PBLH at 0-1 km, 1-2 km, and 2-3 km.
+The agreement between the CALIPSO PBLH and the four datasets to be evaluated (the NARR, MERRA-2, and ERA5 reanalyses as well as the XGB prediction) is strongly dependent on the ranges of the PBLH.
+Figure 7 compares the mean bias (MB), MAE, RMSE, and the Pearson correlation coefficient (r) between CALIPSO and these datasets with the comparisons split for the CALIPSO PBLH at 0-1, 1-2, and 2-3 km.
 The dataset with the best performance (MB closest to 0, lowest MAE and RMSE, and highest r) is marked with a red star.
-When the CALIPSO PBLH is below 1 km, there is little correlation between CALIPSO and any other datasets (Fig. 7d), indicating that the CALIPSO retrieval might be unreliable at low PBLH.
-Furthermore, the overall agreement for the 2-3 km range is lower than the counterpart for the 1-2 km range.
-The distribution of CALIPSO PBLH, as shown in Fig. 3a, is quite different from that of AMDAR PBLH, with a larger contribution in the 2-3 km range.
-This may explain the worst performance by the XGB prediction when CALIPSO PBLH is at 2-3 km by the lack of training AMDAR data in this range.
-However, the performance of the three reanalysis datasets is also counter-intuitive, as the NARR PBLH is one of the top performers here but is the least accurate in the following comparisons with airborne data (see below).
-This lack
+When the CALIPSO PBLH is below 1 km, there is little correlation between CALIPSO and any other datasets (Fig. 7d), indicating that the CALIPSO retrieval might be unreliable at a low PBLH.
+Furthermore, the overall agreement for the 2-3 km range is lower than its counterpart for the 1-2 km range.
+The distribution of the CALIPSO PBLH, as shown in Fig. 3a, is quite different from that of the AM-DAR PBLH, with a larger contribution in the 2-3 km range.
+This may mean that the worst performance by the XGB prediction when the CALIPSO PBLH is at 2-3 km can be explained by the lack of training AMDAR data in this range.
+However, the performance of the three reanalysis datasets is also counterintuitive, as the NARR PBLH is one of the top performers here but is the least accurate in the following comparisons with airborne data (see below).
+This lack of coherence among datasets for PBLHs above 2 km suggests that CALIPSO retrieval might also be subject to systematic errors at these high values.
+As such, we focus on the CALIPSO PBLH in the range of 1-2 km.
+In this range, the XGB prediction shows the best RMSE and correlation, a competitive MAE, and a negative bias relative to CALIPSO.
+Moreover, the XGB prediction outperforms ERA5 in terms of MAE, RMSE, and correlation coefficient, demonstrating the effectiveness of model training using AMDAR data.